SleepyCoffeeDev/SleepyCoffeeDev/README.md

 - 👋 Hi, I’m @SleepyCoffeeDev
 - 👀 I’m interested in Game Dev (Pygame)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Game Dev and Pygame
 - 📫 How to reach me ...

 <!---